 Get emergency medical help right away if you have:

 - Abdominal swelling or ascites that is new or suddenly becomes worse

 - A fever (temperature greater than 101°F, or 38.3°C)

 - New confusion or a change in alertness, or it gets worse

 - Rectal bleeding, vomiting blood, or blood in the urine

 - Shortness of breath

 - Yellowing skin or eyes (jaundice) that is new or gets worse quickly

-Don't drink alcohol heavily.
-Talk to your doctor if you are worried about your drinking.
+DO NOT drink alcohol heavily.
+Talk to your health care provider if you are worried about your drinking.
 Take steps to prevent getting or passing hepatitis B or C.